Eubulides: Paradoxes of Eubulides

 The first paradox (the Liar) is probably the most famous, and is similar to the famous paradox of Epimenides the Cretan.
 The second, third and fourth paradoxes are variants of a single paradox and relate to the problem of what it means to "know" something and the identity of objects involved in an affirmation (compare the masked-man fallacy).
 The fifth and sixth paradoxes are also a single paradox and is usually thought to relate to the vagueness of language.
-The final paradox attacks presumptions involved in a proposition, and is related to the syllogistic fallacy.
+The final paradox, the horns, is a paradox related to presupposition.

+Legacy

 These paradoxes were very well known in ancient times, some are alluded to by Eubulides' contemporary Aristotle and even partially by Plato.
+Chrysippus, the Stoic philosopher wrote about the paradoxes developed by Eubulides and characterized the Horns paradox as an intractable problem (aporoi logoi).
 Aulus Gellius mentions how the discussion of such paradoxes was considered (for him) after-dinner entertainment at the Saturnalia, but Seneca, on the other hand, considered them a waste of time: "Not to know them does no harm, and mastering them does no good."